HaozheLiu-ST/RTK-PAD/README.md

   python train_local_shuffling.py \
   --sensor [D/G] \
   ```
   `D` refers to `DigitalPersona` and `G` is `GreenBit`.
-Since `Orcanthus` is with the different sizes of the image, we have a specific implementation for such case, which is hard to merge into this code.
+Since `Orcanthus` is with the different sizes of the images, we have a specific implementation for such case, which is hard to merge into this code.

 * Training models
   ```